Your Rice Family Ezine

 Generation by Generation ~ Century by Century

-For Fellow Root Diggers and Branch Climbers: Our Disease is Called "Genealogy Pox"
+For Root Diggers and Branch Climbers: They Add When They Multiply

 1) If you are not a male bearing the Rice surname, find a relative who is and have a DNA test done.

 The Abduction of Charles Allen Thorndike Rice